AdyGCode/SaaS-FED-Notes/session-12/S11-Laravel-v12-Many-to-Many.md

 php artisan db:seed
 ```

-Remember that if you run the above command again, it will *add* the same data tot he database, and if any conflicts occur (e.g. unique email addresses) it will bomb out.
+Remember that if you run the above command again, it will *add* the same data to the database, and if any conflicts occur (e.g. unique email addresses) it will bomb out.

 To execute a particular seeder use: